 “Before COVID hit, many of my clients were preparing to conduct pay audits and take other measures to ensure compliance with this law and are starting now to resume those activities,” said Snell & Wilmer partner Elizabeth Wylie.

 Employers have a lot to gain from conducting internal pay audits.
 An employer can avoid paying liquidated damages under EPEWA if they have completed an internal pay audit in the two years prior to an employee filing a pay discrimination lawsuit.
 The audit must have been done in good faith and with the aim of identifying and remedying unlawful pay disparities.

 Pay audits allow employers to avoid future claims by correcting pay inequities before they become a liability, according to Wylie, and they can help boost employee morale.
 “It means a lot to employees when employers proactively examine the fairness of their compensation system,” she said.

 Jackson Lewis principal Laura Mitchell said that while the new law has spurred Colorado companies to complete pay equity audits, employers nationwide have been reviewing their compensation practices in recent years.

 “We’re seeing it across the country because of what’s going on as a nation with some of these social justice movements, starting with the #MeToo movement,” she said.
 “So there is a lot of focus on pay just in general.”

-The audits can be completed internally, Mitchell said, but big companies would benefit from hiring a statistician or outside firm to review pay on the basis of race and gender.
+The audits can be completed internally, Mitchell said, but big companies would benefit from hiring a statistician to review pay on the basis of race and gender.